 The fact that social sellers realize 66% greater sales achievement than those using traditional prospecting techniques (Sales Benchmark Index).

-A social selling strategy like any great sales strategy, is most successful when it becomes part of the sales team daily sales habits.
+Every social selling strategy guide like any great sales strategy, is most successful when it becomes part of the sales team daily sales habits.
 To highlight this point, in the software company SAP, over 70% of salespeople who gained sales leads using social selling and social media were active on a daily basis.
 So, this leads to the fact that social selling requires training and a planned approach so it becomes a customer engagement channel leading to revenue growth.
 Sales organizations who have put a formal social selling strategy in place are now seeing sales growth in double digits from their digitally skilled sales professionals.